Follow Us! ThumbsUp

-Here, we will boost your understanding of how it works and how to do it right at your financial institution, neobank or challenger bank – as well as demonstrate exactly how SEON’s data enrichment and fraud prevention solution can help streamline it.
+Here, we will boost your understanding of how it works and how to do it right at your financial institution, digital bank, or challenger bank.

-But why is it a problem for a challenger bank, neobank or fintech?
+But why is it a problem for a challenger bank, digital bank, or fintech?
 On an organizational scale, failing to control that flow of dirty money into your system could:

 • Incur hefty compliance fines: Failing to meet AML regulations will be extremely costly for your financial institution.